Case study - Cody: Access to Nursing

 Why did you apply for the course?

-I applied for this course as I wanted to change my career, I have always wanted to do this and never found anything that would suit me whilst working full time.
-I’ve wanted to become a midwife for quite a few years, but I was unable to go straight to university as I didn't have any A-Levels as I went straight into work after my GCSE’s.
+I applied for this course as I wanted to change my career, and never found anything that would suit me whilst working full time.
+I’ve wanted to become a midwife for quite a few years, but I was unable to go straight to university as I didn't have any A-Levels.

-The access course made this possible, by allowing me to still work full time and have college in the evenings.
+The Access course made this possible, by allowing me to still work full time and have college in the evenings.
 It is also a pathway into university.
-I have heard many positive things about access courses, and I chose Brighton MET and it is near where I live.
+I have heard many positive things about access courses, and I chose Brighton MET as it is near where I live.